abhi230506/impact-cli/README.md

 A small command-line utility built with [picocli](https://picocli.info/).

 This project was made for the **impact.com / SaaSquatch Java Software Engineer co-op** application.
-Running the CLI prints our company branding to the console.
+Running the CLI prints the company branding to the console.

 ## Requirements